seanohollaren/nsolid-manager/README.md

 ## Default behavior

 The manager doesn't offer much customization right now.
-It's using the default ports and addresses for the various moving parts of N|Solid.
+It's using the default ports and addresses for the different components of N|Solid.

 Tweak the `.nsolid-proxyrc` file to adjust proxy settings.